Market position & differentiation

 Settlement-ready outputs

 The model produces numbers counsel and Corrs can use directly in mediation: the P10 settlement floor, the rational corridor, the costs-adjusted total exposure, the branch-weighted PV.
-These are not summary observations — they are decision instruments with defined meanings and documented methodologies.

 Conduct-adjusted modelling